Daddy Cooking Tips

 Time To Make The Choice

 Well, there you have it.
-Now you know how to choose the best grill pan for your particular needs.
+Now you know how to choose the grill pan for your particular needs.
 The Lodge Cast Iron 10-½” grill pan is probably your choice if you just need an all-around good pan at a great price.

 The Vremi pan is probably in your sights if you want the extra cooking area that a square pan offers.
 And that cool TeChef one will likely be in your kitchen soon if you prefer a Korean grill pan.